 Impact of coronavirus on recycling, rubbish and street cleaning services

-We are working closely with our partner Veolia to minimise the impact of coronavirus on recycling and rubbish services, street cleaning and other key environmental services.
+We are working closely with Veolia to minimise the impact of coronavirus on recycling and rubbish services, street cleaning and other key environmental services.

 You can help us keep things moving for everyone by supporting our collection and cleaning teams:

 - Put your recycling, rubbish and food waste out by 7am on your collection day or at the usual time if you live on a street with time-banded collections.